+49(0)561 882 0684

 - to contribute to the development of international standards of tracer studies (objectives/questions and methodology).

-The first two international tracer study conferences were held in Bali 2012 and 2015 with more than 300 participants from Africa, America, Asia and Europe.
+The first three international tracer study conferences were held in Bali 2012, 2015 and 2018 with more than 300 participants from Africa, America, Asia and Europe.

 Images from the EXLIMA conference 2015